h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

             model$transform(dataset)

-To obtain domain values of the trained model, you can run ``getDomainValues()`` on the model.
-This call returns a mapping from a column name to it's domain in a form of array.

 In Scala, the ``createFromMojo`` method returns a mojo model instance casted as a base class ``H2OMOJOModel``.
 This class holds only properties that are shared accross all MOJO model types from the following type hierarchy: